ShuntaIto/ml-repository-azureml-cli-v2/README.md

 # ml-repository-azureml-cli-v2

-Sample repository for MLOps (especially Continuous Deployment or Training).
+Sample repository for MLOps (especially Continuous Deployment or Training) with Azure Machine Learning.

 ## Dependencies